rbnpercy/blog/_posts/2018-01-30-web-app-security-frontend-to-backend.markdown

 ## Using the X-XSS-Protection Header

+{% include tweet_quote.html quote_text="XSS (Cross Site Scripting) is the most common of all Web App attacks.
+XSS occurs when a malicious entity injects scripts to be run into your Web App." %}

-As I mentioned in my last article, XSS (Cross Site Scripting) is the most common of all Web App attacks.
-XSS occurs when a malicious entity injects scripts to be run, into your Web App.
+XSS (Cross Site Scripting) is the most common of all Web App attacks.
+XSS occurs when a malicious entity injects scripts to be run into your Web App.
 A few years back, most web browsers added a security filter for XSS attacks built into the browser itself.
 Now whilst in theory this was a good step, they did tend to throw-up false-positives quite often.
 Due to this, the filter can be turned off by the User.
 (As the option should be available, in my opinion.)

 To ensure our Users are protected, we can force this filter (worth it), on our Web App by using the `X-XSS-Protection` Header.
 This Header is widely supported by common browsers, and something I'd recommend using every time.